Harriet Hay Registered Member MBACP (Accred)

 My aim is to provide warm and peaceful surroundings in which you can talk about anything you want to, however difficult.
 I will listen carefully and non-judgmentally, with respect in complete confidence.
 Together we may explore what is troubling you, and begin to find a way for you to reach your own decisions and make your own choices.

 I run a private practice and see people from Perth, Stirling and the surrounding areas.
-I work as part of the Patient and Family Support Team for Strathcarron Hospice.
-I also support clients who are affected by Multiple Sclerosis and their families and carers in a service for the Stirling Branch of the MS Society which covers Forth Valley.
+I work as part of the Patient and Family Support Team for Strathcarron Hospice coordinating bereavement support.
+I also support clients who are affected by Neurological disorders and their families and carers in a service for the charity Neuro Central in central Scotland.

 My background is twenty five years as a nurse.
 While nursing, I became aware that at difficult times in their lives, and because there is such a strong connection between body and mind, what people needed as much as physical care was someone to talk to whom they could trust.
 I have an enduring interest in working with all sorts of health related issues and, in particular, with families and individuals coping with cancer, and other life limiting illness and disability.